LightWare-Optoelectronics/LW20-Api/README.md

 The layered structure of the API opens a variety of options for integration within your own application framework.
 You can select a single layer to work with, or use components from each that accomplish your goals.

-Most applications will already have some internal transport layer that they wish to use for communicating with external devices (Serial, TCP/UDP, etc).
+Most applications will already have some internal transport layer that they wish to use for communicating with external devices (Serial, TCP / UDP, etc).
 This API does not include a transport layer directly, however the Linux, Windows & Arduinio samples all include basic serial communication examples.

 The primary API file is lw20api.h as located in the root directory of this repository.
 There are also Windows and Linux usage examples in their respective directories.
 The Arduino directory contains a wrapper that is ready to be loaded into the Arduino IDE as a library.
 See the README in each directory for more specific information.

 ## Features & characteristics

 * Support for Arduino, RaspberryPI, Windows & Linux.
 (8bit, 32bit, 64bit)
-* Single header file library.
+* Single header file library
-* Zero external dependencies.
+* Zero external dependencies
-* Zero dynamic memory allocations.
+* Zero dynamic memory allocations
-* Minimal C++ style.
+* Minimal C++ style

-## How to use single file header only libraries:
+## How to use single file header only libraries
 You can include this file as normal when you would include any other header file.
 However, you need to define the implementation in one C or C++ compilation unit file.
 You can do this with:
 ```c++
 #define LW20_API_IMPLEMENTATION